Amtliche Vorführung

 Lexical Gender Simplifications

-This section outlines the systematic elimination of gender-specific lexical forms in Alman, particularly focusing on occupational titles and similar role descriptions.
+This section outlines the systematic elimination of gender-specific lexical forms in Alman, covering person-denoting nouns such as occupational titles, nationalities, and role descriptions.
 It describes how traditionally gendered word pairs are consolidated into a single form, using the historically masculine base form with the invariant article system to denote all referents regardless of gender.

-This paragraph describes the elimination of gender-specific forms in occupational titles, adopting a simplified system that uses the base form with the invariant article.
+This paragraph describes the elimination of gender-specific forms in occupational and person-denoting nouns, adopting a simplified system that uses the base form with the invariant article.

-In Standard German, occupational titles are frequently marked for gender (e.g., der Lehrer versus die Lehrerin).
+In Standard German, person-denoting nouns are frequently marked for gender with the suffix -in: occupations (der Lehrer versus die Lehrerin), nationalities and origins (der Türke versus die Türkin), and roles (der Kollege versus die Kollegin).
 In Alman, such distinctions are eliminated.
-All job or occupation titles are rendered without gender-specific modifications; the feminine suffix is omitted, and the masculine form is universally employed.
-Consequently, occupational titles are treated analogously to other nouns by employing the invariant definite article die and the indefinite article ein.
+All person-denoting nouns are rendered without gender-specific modifications; the feminine suffix is omitted, and the masculine base form is universally employed.
+Consequently, person-denoting nouns are treated analogously to other nouns by employing the invariant definite article die and the indefinite article ein.

-This rule ensures a uniform treatment of occupational titles, reflecting the broader commitment within Alman to reduce gender differentiation in lexical items.
+This rule ensures a uniform treatment of person-denoting nouns, reflecting the broader commitment within Alman to reduce gender differentiation in lexical items.

 Examples: